influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

   * Added data node 4 at cluster-node-03:8088
 ```

+###### Joining a meta node to an existing cluster

-The command joins the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` to an existing cluster.
+The command joins the meta node running at `cluster-meta-node-03:8091` to an existing cluster.
 The existing cluster includes the meta node running at `cluster-meta-node-02:8091`.

-###### Joining a meta node to an existing cluster
+The system doesn't join a data node to the cluster because it doesn't find a data node at `cluster-meta-node-03:8088`.

 ```
 $ influxd-ctl join cluster-meta-node-02:8091